How to Plan Your European Trip in Nine Easy Steps

 We had to do this in Spain once.
 We were scheduled to pick up our car at the crack of dawn in Madrid and drive for six hours to Cordoba.
 Unfortunately, both of us had come down with nasty colds, and the thought of driving for that long was not a pleasant one.

-I was able to cancel our reservation without penalty and then purchase train tickets that whisked us south.
-The other people on the train may not have appreciated the hacking and coughing, but at least we could doze off before arriving in Cordoba still able to function.
+I was able to cancel our car reservation without penalty hours before we were to pick up the car, and then purchase train tickets that whisked us south.
+The other people on the train may not have appreciated the hacking and coughing, but at least we could doze off before arriving in Cordoba.

 You can purchase train passes at any time prior to your departure.
 However, you can only buy point-to-point tickets within three to six months of your travel date.